pchain-org/pchain-guide/pchaindoc/source/pchainclient/howtobecomevalidator.rst

 How to quit validator
 >>>>>>>>>>>>>>>>>>>>>

-If you no longer want to be a validator, you can quit by yourself, the process is the same as above, just set the amount to 0.
-If you are also a candidate, you should cancel candidate first.
+If you no longer want to be a validator, you can quit by yourself.
+You need also take part in 2 process of voting and revealing vote as the same above, just set the amount to 0.
+If you are also a candidate node with delegations, you need cancel candidate submission first.